Meow! My name is Riley

-I am housetrained, up to date with shots, not good with kids, good with dogs, and good with cats.
+I am housetrained, a special needs pet, up to date with shots, not good with kids, good with dogs, and good with cats.

 Help this Rescue Group by making a donation.

 Companions in Waiting began in 2003, and was incorporated as a 501(c)3 California non-profit corporation in 2007.
 Our mission is:

 - To prepare animals to become life-long members of a family.